saraedum/cppyy-dev/README.md

   `upstream/cppyy-backend` with `cppyy-cling` provided by `patched/cppyy-cling`
   configured to use the builtin cppyy-patched LLVM.
-* `cppyy-backend-dev-local-conda-forge-llvm` same but using `patechd/cppyy-cling` built to use conda-forge's LLVM.
+* `cppyy-backend-dev-local-conda-forge-llvm` same but using `patched/cppyy-cling` built to use conda-forge's LLVM.
 * `cppyy-backend-dev-conda-forge` to work on `patched/cppyy-backend` or `upstream/cppyy-backend/clingwrapper` with `cppyy-cling` provided by conda-forge.
 * `cppyy-backend-dev-pypi` same but with `cppyy-cling` provided by PyPI.
 * `cpycppyy-*`, same as the corresponding `cppyy-backend-dev-*` environments
 * `cppyy-*`, same as the corresponding `cppyy-backend-dev-*` environments
-* `cppyy-pypi`, an installation of vanilla cppyy as published PyPI
+* `cppyy-pypi`, an installation of vanilla cppyy as published on PyPI
 * `cppyy-conda-forge`, an installation of cppyy as published on conda-forge

 ## pixi Tasks